GreycLab/gmic-community/news/gmic36_en.md

 ## 2.2.
 General Improvements to the Plugin

-As you can imagine, development specifically focused on the _G'MIC-Qt_ interface has been on hold since last October.
+As you can imagine, development specifically focused on _G'MIC-Qt_ has been on hold since last October.
 Nevertheless, the last contributions made to the plugin code have enabled the following improvements:

 - The source code is now compatible with the new plugin API of latest GIMP’s major release (**3.0**).
 This made it possible to provide GIMP users with a fully functional _G'MIC-Qt_ plugin right from the release of GIMP 3.
 Not many plugins were updated in time for this milestone (the popular [Resynthesizer](https://github.com/bootchk/resynthesizer) plugin being another exception).
 Our warm thanks go to [Nils Philippsen](https://github.com/nphilipp) and [Daniel Berrangé](https://github.com/berrange), who submitted the patches enabling this compatibility with GIMP 3.
 At the same time, we continue to maintain support for the older (**2.10**) version of GIMP, which remains widely used.
 - The _G'MIC-Qt_ codebase is also now compatible with the API of the [Qt6](https://www.qt.io/product/qt6) library, the latest major version of this graphical toolkit.

-- The plugin interface now features a **native split-view preview** tool for filters.
+- The plugin interface now features a __native split-view preview__ tool for filters.
 This functionality, accessible via the keyboard shortcut `CTRL` + `SHIFT` + `P`, allows you to directly compare the image before and after applying a filter, by displaying both versions side by side in the preview window.
 This feature already existed, but it is now much smoother to use: previously, it was implemented separately for each filter, treating the preview splitter as just another filter parameter — which meant that even moving the splitter required a full recomputation of the filter result.

 ===
 [![Split-view Preview](https://gmic.eu/gmic36/thumbs/gmic_split_preview.png)](https://gmic.eu/gmic36/img/gmic_split_preview.jpg)